Paul-J-Company/Systems-Design/Systems-Design-Theory-and-Concepts.md

 I recommend viewing the corresponding [YouTube Playlist]() for this page.<br>
 You can also jump down to the end of this page to review the [Additional Resources](https://github.com/Paul-J-Company/Systems-Design/blob/main/Systems-Design-Theory-and-Concepts.md#additional-resources) section.<br>

+### Concept of Broad and Deep Learning:
+Synonym for Broad is Wide so they are equivalent and will be used interchangeably.<br>

 ### General Abstractions:
 An [Abstraction](https://en.wikipedia.org/wiki/Abstraction) is hiding complexity and/or [hiding information](https://en.wikipedia.org/wiki/Information_hiding).<br>
 [Abstraction in Computer Science](https://en.wikipedia.org/wiki/Abstraction_(computer_science)) is a simple interface that hides the complexity behind it.<br>